top of page

 - Basil linalool (Ocimum basilicum) - Relaxing, mood lifting, helpful for soothing sore muscles

 - Bergamot (Citrusbergamia) - Bright, clean, uplifting citrus scent.
 Bergamot is phototoxic unless you purchase one that is filtered to be bergaptine-free.
-If
+If not using bergaptine-free, a maximum dilution of 0.4% (about 5 drops in 4 tablespoons carrier oil) is recommended to avoid phototoxicity. (source: Essential Oil Safety)

 - Black pepper (Piper nigrum) - Helpful for soothing achy muscles

 - Blue tansy (Tanacetum annuum) -Also called Moroccan blue chamomile, this oil has skin soothing properties.
-It may also promote feelings of being
+It may also promote feelings of being clear-headed when pollen counts are high.

 - Catnip (Nepeta cataria) - Relaxing.
 Supports restful sleep.
 Also very useful in homemade bug spray.